insin/newforms/README.rst

 Client side features, such as hooking into the DOM for instant validation and feedback, will be the focus of future work.

-In lieu of documentation, head over to the `Django forms documentation`_ for a quick overview of the concepts behind this form library.
+In lieu of guide documentation, head over to the `Django forms documentation`_ for a quick overview of the concepts behind this form library.

 Here's a quick guide to getting started with newforms.